saphewilliam/saphe-packages/packages/react-table/README.md

 ## Features

-- 🤩 Sort and show/hide columns with the provided utility functions,
+- 🤩 Easily sort by columns,
+- 🔍 Exact and fuzzy text search with match highlighting out-of-the-box,
 - ⏭️ Built-in pagination logic,
-- 🔍 Exact and fuzzy text search with match highlighting out-of-the-box,
+- 👁️ Toggle visibility on columns using the provided utility functions,
+- ⚖️ Lightweight; only 150 kB unpacked and only 1 dependency,
+- 🚀 Efficient due to usage of internal memoization and effect order,
 - 🎨 Headless; you decide the table style, the hook handles the logic.

 ## TODOs

 - [ ] Do a performance analysis
 - [ ] Check if the code would be cleaner/faster using useReducer (probably)
+- [ ] Rename `hidden` to `visibility`
-- [ ] Table styling packs
+- [ ] Access column configuration through RenderCellProps (mostly for stringify function)
 - [ ] Search debounce
+- [ ] Custom order of SortOrder enum (global and local)
-- [ ] RegEx search mode?
+- [ ] RegEx search mode (?)
+- [ ] Add support for table styling packs
-- [ ] Fetching functionality for sort, search, and pagination instead of client-side data slicing
+- [ ] API data fetching functionality for sort, search, and pagination instead of client-side data slicing

 ## Getting Started